Ersun Yanal: Management style

 Yanal is known for playing a self-destructive tactic of going all out on attack and leaving huge holes in the midfield and defense.
-Teams coached by Yanal are recognised for conceding almost as many goals as it scored.
+Teams coached by Yanal are recognised for conceding almost as many goals as they scored.

 Personal life

 Yanal was born in İzmir, Turkey.
 He graduated from Manisa Celal Bayar University in 1984.
 Yanal has two kids and is married to İrem Ağan, the daughter of former CHP Bodrum Mayor Mazlum Ağan.
 He is of Kosovo Albanian origin.